Additional Resources for Lace Projects!

 Found!
 The Canadian Lacemaker Gazette has a Bobbin Inventory page for those interested in keeping track of their bobbins.
 See the PDF attached, with thanks to our Gazette Editorial Team in Ottawa, 1999.
 French and English text.
 The page has room to include a photo of your bobbin(s).

-♦ New!
-Below are additional files: Bobbin location details, continental or spangled.
+♦ Below are two additional files for bobbin details, continental or spangled.
 These are Excel files, converted to PDF for viewing.
 Print or copy the headings and create your own file.
 Instructions are at the bottom of the pages.
 This will save you some time hunting for supplies!
-Plus you can get a grand total for your bobbins.
+Plus you can get a grand total for your number of bobbins.

-Note: Bobbin styles are found in the last two files, posted for your reference.
+Note: Bobbin styles are found in the last two files, and are posted for your reference.
 You may have many bobbins from different sources.
-Have fun with this adventure!
+An idea is to make a photo album with page numbers for your bobbin sets.
+Having a bobbin count is always helpful.

 ♥ Continental Bobbins List and Location